ViscousTests/website/content/docs/mind/motivation.md

 to start right away or, worse, I will feel very stressed if it ends up taking longer than expected.

+## Managing Excitement

+TODO maybe find a better place for this.

+One common pattern I fall into is getting really into one particular activity for a while, exploring it thoroughly, then getting tired of it and loosing motivation to explore further.
+In this situation, what can help is breaking the exploration off to keep the excitement going in the next session (having a sense of anticipation for the next session).

 ## Execution

 Some great resources for goal execution: